Skip to content

 Description

-Opens your default browser to authenticate with Airbase using an interactive verification code flow.
+Opens your default browser to authenticate with Airbase.
 After successful authentication, stores credentials locally for subsequent commands.

 Authentication Storage

-Credentials are stored in: - macOS: ~/Library/Application Support/airbase/ - Linux: ~/.config/airbase/ - Windows: %APPDATA%\airbase\ - Format: Encrypted token file - Scope: Per-user, system-wide
+Credentials are stored in: - Location: ~/.airbase/credentials (or platform-specific config directory) - Format: Encrypted token file - Scope: Per-user, system-wide

 Examples